 About Tony Diaz

-He made national & international news in 2012 with several initiatives: 1.)
-He's leader of the Librotraficante Movement which champions Freedom of Speech.
+Diaz has refined the tactics of the New Era activist-writer to make local, national and international news with several initiatives including: 1.)
+The Librotraficante Movement which defies the Far Right attack on Ethnic Studies & Freedom of Speech.
 2.)
-Diaz defeated the Harris County ban on piñatas.
+The Harris County ban on piñatas.
 3.)
 Diaz co-founded Protectors of the Dream which awards grants and free legal representation to youth of the Dream Act Movement.
+4.)
+Diaz organized a Texas-wide coalition to stop Texas House Bill 1938 and Senate Bill 1128 which would have effectively dismantled Ethnic Studies and Women's Studies in Texas colleges.

 Interested in learning more?